Clairewambani/CLI-ORM_claire_wambani/README.md

 1. Activate the virtual environment: `source env/bin/activate`
 2. Run the application: `python cli.py`
-3. Follow the prompts to manage the bookstore inventory
+3. Follow the prompts to manage the books in a library

 ## Contributing